Weld County Veterans Memorial

 The Weld County Veterans Memorial is located in Greeley, Colorado near Bittersweet Park at the corner of 16th St. and 35th Ave.
 It is "dedicated to the men and women of Weld County who have served our country in times of peace and war, and especially to those who gave their lives".

 Dedicated on Veterans Day in 1997, the memorial's 10th anniversary was celebrated on Veterans Day, 2007.
-Annual Memorial Day, Veterans Day, and Armed Forces Day ceremonies are held at the memorial.
+Annual Veterans Day, and Armed Forces Day ceremonies are held at the memorial.

 The centerpiece of the memorial is a statue of Pvt.
 Joe P. Martinez of Ault, Colorado, the first Weld County resident to be awarded the Medal of Honor.
 The bronze plaque below the statue reads: